eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

   </table>
 </div>

+### Ending notes

-Your data is stored in this browser tab until it is closed.
+Your data is stored in this browser tab, even after refreshing, until the tab is closed.
 You can also manually clear this local storage:

 <button type="button" id="clear-storage" class="btn btn-danger">Clear this page</button>

+I'd love to know what you think of this tool.
+You can leave me a comment below or [contact me](/contact).